dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 * `onQuadDetected`: this event is triggered every time the SDK finishes detecting a new quadrilateral.
 The `quadResults` object contains all the quadrilaterals that the SDK has found on this frame.
 In this example, we print the quad results to the browser console.

 * `startScanning(true)`: starts continuous video frame scanning.
-The return value is a `Promise` which resovles when the camera is opened, the video shows up on the page and the scanning begins (which means `cameraEnhancer` has started feeding `normalizer` with frames to process).
+It returns a `Promise` which resovles when the camera is opened, the video shows up on the page and begins to scan (which means the `normalizer` starts to get frames to detect).

 * `confirmQuadForNormalization()`: pauses the video stream and enter "editor mode" where the quadrilaterals in current frame are selectable and editable.
-Then you can select the quadrilateral that contains the content you want and edit it to a desirable shape to be normalized.
+Then you can select one quadrilateral that contains the content you are interested in and edit it to a desirable shape to be normalized.

-* `normalizeWithConfirmedQuad()`: normalizes the image whith one confirmed quadrilateral.
-This method requires that the user selects only one quadrilateral out of many or there is only one quadrilateral.
-Only return one normalized image.
+* `normalizeWithConfirmedQuad()`: normalizes the image with the confirmed quadrilateral.

 ### Test the code

 Create a text file with the name "Normalize-Video-Frames.html", fill it with the code above and save.
 After that, open the example page in a browser, allow the page to access your camera and the video will show up on the page.
 After that, you can point the camera at something with a quadrilateral border to detect it.

-> You can also just test it at [https://jsfiddle.net/DynamsoftTeam/mxc5379o/](https://jsfiddle.net/DynamsoftTeam/mxc5379o/)
+> You can also just test it at [https://jsfiddle.net/DynamsoftTeam/tgqskxa8/](https://jsfiddle.net/DynamsoftTeam/tgqskxa8/)

 Remember to open the browser console to check the resulting text.